Aperocky/customjs/readme.md

-## CUSTOMJS

-Custom tampermonkey script to make frequented website *that* much more informative and fun!

 ## stackHelper.js

 <img src="/images/SC_12.png" width="70%">

-Display your favorite tags in gold, avoided tags in brown, and sorts the user in a nicely colored card by their reputation.
-Highlights unanswered questions - also when new questions pop up, it will automatically click that link to get new questions.
-Helps answerer to quickly filter for question by both quality and their own specialties.

-### Additional (left) NavBar Option [STACK HELPER]

----
+**Features**:

+* Display liked tags in gold

+* Display unliked tags in brown

+* Color user card by reputation (brown -> silver -> light green -> green -> gold)

+* Automatically click on the *x new questions* pop up when you're sorting by newest.

+**NAVBAR OPTIONS**

+stackHelper adds a small section to the bottom of left navbar:

-Filter/UnFilter: removes all the question that has unwanted tags in the queue.
+* Filter Tags / Unfilter: removes all the question that has unwanted tags in the queue.
+Also removes question that has been marked as duplicate or on hold

-Sidebar On/Off: Removes the right sidebar and let the main content go all the way to the right.
+* Sidebar On/Off: Removes the right sidebar and let the main content go all the way to the right.

-works both on question queue and in individual questions